 Getting stuck on the runway for hours.
 Missing your connection.
 Having to cut a trip short.
 These are all a traveler’s worst nightmare, but if you travel frequently enough, all bound to happen eventually.
 In fact, after a surprisingly long streak of luck, all three of these things happened to me last weekend.
-If you follow me on Snapchat (do it!
-I’m annarice23) you may have seen my aggravated updates about how long I’d been sitting on a plane in Boston.

 At least I had a good view?